-The MCV Implementers' Resource includes 11 worksheets.
-They are contained in part 5 of the Resource, you can photocopy them to use them individually, and redraw the empty charts to fill on flip charts, but you may also ask TARSC for a separate electronic document containing writable worksheets.
-Prior to a session, you and your co-facilitators should carefully review the worksheets you plan to use and take notes that may help you to guide participants through the exercises.
-All three approaches will introduce the worksheets, noting their purpose, locations in the Resource, and how they can be used.
+Part 5 of the Implementer's Resource features 11 worksheets.
+You are welcome to download and photocopy them to hand out to participants for their individual use, or you may also ask TARSC for a separate electronic file containing writable worksheets.
+Prior to a session, you should carefully review the worksheets that you plan to use and take notes that will help you to guide participants through the exercises.
+All three types of sessions will introduce the worksheets, noting their purpose, locations in the Resource, and how they can be used.
 However, you may then use the worksheets differently in different session types.